poeticlama/PALTUS/content/docs/2025/PALTUS/week3.md

 ### Functional user journeys

-1. Course Creation Journey<br><br>
+**1. Course Creation Journey**

 User Goal: Generate and save a personalized course based on their inputs.
   - User opens the website and get on the home page.
   - User clicks on "Create New Course".
   - User provides inputs (e.g., topic, difficulty level, duration).
   - Frontend validation ensures required fields are filled correctly (error handling).
   - User submits the form -> the system processes inputs and generates a structured course.
   - User reviews the generated course and clicks "Save."

-- The course is stored in their dashboard.
+  - The course is stored in their dashboard.<br><br>

-2. Course Progress Tracking Journey<br><br>
+**2. Course Progress Tracking Journey**

 User Goal: Track learning progress.
  - User navigates to their dashboard and selects a saved course.
  - Course displays lessons in a sidebar and subtopics in lesson page.
  - User clicks a checkbox next to a subtopic to toggle completion status.

-- Backend updates progress and last activity time.
+ - Backend updates progress and last activity time.<br><br>

-3. Course Deletion Journey<br><br>
+**3. Course Deletion Journey**

 User Goal: Remove an unwanted/completed course.
  - User views their list of saved courses.
  - User clicks a "Delete" button on the bottom of the course page.
  - Frontend confirms the action.
  - Backend processes the DELETE request -> course is removed from the dashboard.

 ## Demonstration of the working MVP.